fylein/fyle-mobile-app/README.md

 npx cap open ios
 ```

-- Open Xcode, select the connected device from the top bar and click on run button.
+- Open Xcode, select the connected device from the top bar and click on the run button.

 <br/>